AlephAlpha/Nekomata/README.md

 ## Building and running

 Nekomata is written in [Haskell](https://www.haskell.org/).
 You need [Cabal](https://www.haskell.org/cabal/) and [GHC](https://www.haskell.org/ghc/) to build it.
 The easiest way to install these tools is through [GHCup](https://www.haskell.org/ghcup/).

+You need to use GHC 9.2.1 or later to build Nekomata, because older versions of GHC don't support the Unicode character [`𐞥` (U+107A5, MODIFIER LETTER SMALL Q)](https://util.unicode.org/UnicodeJsps/character.jsp?a=107A5).
+This character was added to the Unicode standard in version 14.0.0, which was released in 2021.

 Once you have Cabal and GHC installed, you can build Nekomata by running the following command in the project's root directory: